Simplifying nutation and counternutation

 An anterior tilt is when the pubic bone moves downward.
 Whenever this happens, we naturally make more of a lumbar curve, like a backbend.
-A posterior tilt is where the pubic bone rises or lifts and the opposite effect naturally happens in the lower back.
+A posterior tilt is where the pubic bone rises or lifts.
+And, the opposite effect naturally happens in the lower back.
 We reduce the lumbar curve.
 These movements happen as the pelvis moves around the head of the femur.

 Everyone, unless their sacroiliac joint is fused, does some nutation and counternutation.
 The average person probably has, at most, somewhere between 3 and 5 millimeters of movement at their sacroiliac joint.
 In other words, not a whole lot.
-I’m surprised sometimes by how much emphasis is put on this movement happening in backbending type poses when such a small range of motion is possible at the sacroiliac joint.
+I’m surprised sometimes by how much emphasis is put on the idea of this movement happening in backbending type poses when such a small range of motion is possible at the sacroiliac joint.

 It is a good idea to consider all of the factors that go into a backbend and not get caught up in the part that moves the least.
-A good or deep backbend has much more to do with the hip flexors, such as quadriceps, adductors, and the iliopsoas, being open enough to allow the pelvis to move smoothly.
+A good, or deep, backbend has much more to do with the hip flexors, such as quadriceps, adductors, and the iliopsoas, being open enough to allow the pelvis to move smoothly.
 When the muscles surrounding the pelvis allow it to move smoothly in backbending, it does not get jammed up in an anterior tilt and compress the lumbar region.

-To clarify, since the question is regarding nutation and counter nutation, when one is in a deep backbend, your pelvis (relative to neutral) is in an anterior tilt.
-These forces will naturally put a force on the sacroiliac joint and if we look at the movement created there it would be counternutation.
+To clarify, since the question is regarding nutation and counter nutation, when you are in a deep backbend, your pelvis (relative to neutral) is in an anterior tilt.
+These forces will naturally put a force on the sacroiliac joint and if we look at the movement created there it would likely be counternutation.
 It is also possible for the sacrum to maintain its relationship with the pelvis.
 In that situation, if we took away all of the ligaments somehow, the forces on it would be counternutation.

-This in no way speaks to what one’s intention might be while in a backbending pose though.
+This in no way speaks to what your intention is while in a backbending pose though.
 You might naturally try to undo some of the pelvic tilt, as people do when trying to tuck the tailbone under.
 This would be trying to tip the pelvis more into a posterior tilt from an already extremely anteriorly tilted position.
 So it’s not going to put the pelvis into a posteriorly tilted position because you’re not starting from neutral.
 If you do this, it would undo some of the counternutation and potentially allow the sacrum to nutate slightly.